yvien226/yvien226.github.io/aboutme.md

 # About Me
 My name is Yee Vien Ng.
 I was born in Malaysia but I have been living and working in Melbourne, Australia since 2009.

-I graduated at RMIT University with Bachelor of Mathematics, and I am presently a Data Scientist.
+I graduated at RMIT University with Bachelor of Mathematics, and I am presently a Data Scientist/Data Analyst.
 During my career, I assisted clients to develop advanced analytical models, apply Mathematical Optimisation and Machine Learning techniques to help investigate and deliver improvements of the business.

 Some of the tools that I used include:
 - **MATLAB:** For Data Analysis, Machine Learning and Optimisation